 I am the Deputy President and Registrar at University College Cork and I am passionate about learning, enquiry and student-centred education.
 I am inspired by students, by their questions and by their thirst for knowledge.
 I enjoy working with people: developing ideas, generating evidence, seeking out best practice, sharing ambition and leading change through collaboration.
-I also greatly enjoy engagement and collaboration that are external to my discipline, external to the university and external to Ireland.
+I also greatly enjoy engagement and collaboration across the campus, external to the university and globally.
 I am inspired to connect the different elements of the educational ecosystem: society; schools; industry; and local, national and European Governments, to enable high quality education.
 I am passionate about growing support for staff, students and researchers through motivation, provision of development opportunities and support for growth.

 Is mise an Leas-Uachtarán agus Cláraitheoir i gColáiste na h-Ollscoile Corcaigh agus tá mé paiseanta faoin léann, faoi fhoghlaim agus faoi oideachas atá lárnaithe ar na mic-léinn.
 Spreagann mic-léinn mé, lena gceisteanna agus lena ndúil sa léinn.
 Is breá liom a bheith ag obair le daoine: ag forbairt smaointe; ag gineadh fianaise, ag aimsiú sár-chleachtais, ag roinnt glóirmhianta, agus athraithe a thabhairt chun tosaigh i gcompháirtíocht leo.
 Is aoibhinn liom teangabháil agus comhpháirtíocht lasmuigh de mo réimse féin, lasmuigh den Ollscoil agus seachtrach d’Éirinn.
 Spreagann sé mé a bheith ag nascadh na míreanna éagsúla den chóras oideachais: an tsochaí, scoileanna, tionsclaíocht, Rialtais Áitiúil, Náisiúnta agus Eorpacha, chun oideachais d’árd-chaighdeán a chur ar fáil.
 Tá mé paiseanta faoi thacaíocht a mhéadú don fhoireann, do na mic léinn agus do thaighdeoirí, trí inspreagadh, seansannaí forbartha agus tacaíocht fáis a chur ar fáil.

 Is é m’fhealsúnacht pearsanta go gcaithfidh an Ollscoil a bheith dírithe ar mhic-léinn agus taighdeoirí, bunaithe ar thacaíocht don fhoireann agus é a bheith ar an eolas go Domhanda